 Healthy Minds Lincolnshire (HML) Frequently Asked Questions

-Once we have received your child's referral this gets looked at by your local HML team.
-If they feel they can support your child's current needs they will contact you or your child (if 16+) by telephone/letter and offer a telephone assessment within two weeks.
-During this assessment, it will be agreed which is the best intervention for your child's current needs (workshop/group/one-to-one).
+Once we have received your child's referral this gets looked at by Children and Young people’s Access team.
+If they feel they can support your child's current needs we will contact you or your child (if 16+) by telephone/letter and offer a telephone assessment.
+We aim for this to take place within two weeks.
+During this assessment, we will discuss which intervention is best for your child’s current needs.

-For more information, please visit our 'my first appointment' page if your child has been offered one-to-one intervention.
-Though we will give young people the opportunity to speak independently in their assessment, we typically ask that parents/carers also attend and stay for this appointment to give your perspective.
+For more information, please visit our 'my first appointment' page if your child has been offered an assessment.
+Although it is helpful to speak to your young people independently during their assessment, we typically ask that parents/carers also attend and stay for this appointment to give your perspective.

-If your child is at school/college they will be seen at school.
-If this is not possible your child will be seen at in a suitable local community venue such as GP or Children’s Centre.
+If your child is seen face to face, sessions typically take place at school or college.
+If this is not possible then we will discuss seeing your child in a suitable community venue such as a Children’s Centre.

-Parent/carers have a crucial role in their child’s life, making it important for them to be involved with their child’s treatment with HML.
-Level of involvement can vary, from joining the child in sessions, attending review appointments, or having parent support sessions/workshops/groups.
+Parent/carers have a crucial role in their child’s life, making it important for them to be involved with their child’s treatment with Healthy Minds Lincolnshire.
+Level of involvement can vary, from joining the parent session of a group, joining the child in sessions, or attending review appointments.

-Typically we will involve parents as much as we can, recognising the important role you play.
-Nevertheless there may be some things your child/young person wishes to keep confidential from you.
+Typically, we will involve parents as much as we can, recognising the important role you play.
+Nevertheless, there may be some things your child/young person wishes to keep confidential from you.
 In these instances, if your child/young person is felt to have capacity to make that decision, then there may be things we cannot share.
-If your child/young person is at risk of significant harm then we will involve everyone we need to to ensure their safety.
+If your child/young person is at risk of significant harm, then we will involve everyone we need to ensure their safety.

-If your child/young person is open to HML and you are worried about their presentation or have questions about the intervention we are offering, call their HML Practitioner to share your worries.
+If your child/young person is open to Healthy Minds Lincolnshire and you are worried about their presentation or have questions about the intervention we are offering, call their Practitioner to share your worries.

 CAMHS Frequently Asked Questions